saikumaradapa/Web_And_News_Research_Tool_with_LLMs_AI/README.md

 ## Dependencies:

---> requests: For fetching web content.
+--> requests: For fetching web content. <br>
---> BeautifulSoup: For HTML parsing.
+--> BeautifulSoup: For HTML parsing.<br>
---> Streamlit: For building the web interface.
+--> Streamlit: For building the web interface.<br>
---> langchain: For natural language processing tasks such as embeddings, text splitting, and question answering.
+--> langchain: For natural language processing tasks such as embeddings, text splitting, and question answering.<br>
---> dotenv: For loading environment variables.
+--> dotenv: For loading environment variables.<br>